kiranlaka/rea-robot/README.md

 ### Test

-Building with `mvn clean package` already runs unit tests.
+Building with `mvn clean package` already runs the unit tests.

-`mvn clean verify` also runs integration tests, but none are present as of yet.
+`mvn clean verify` would also run integration tests, but none are present as of yet.

 ## Author